arendjantetteroo/guzzle-toggl/README.md

 ## Usage

 To use the Toggl API Client simply instantiate the client with the api key.
-More information on the key available at https://www.toggl.com/public/api#api_token
+More information on the key and authentication available at https://github.com/toggl/toggl_api_docs/blob/master/chapters/authentication.md

 ```php
 <?php